 Education Furniture

-School and campus furniture planned around academic calendars.
+School and campus furniture planned around real room use.

-For schools, universities, training centers, and campus projects where age-group fit, room-by-room schedules, durability, and term-start receiving windows matter.
+For schools, kindergartens, nurseries, training centers, universities, colleges, and libraries where age-group fit, room-by-room schedules, durability, and term-start receiving windows matter.

 Education furniture supply by FUMA